 Students often underestimate the amount of time it will take to significantly improve their language skills.
 It can be difficult to predict how much time you will need to spend studying English.
 If you register for less than six months of study, you will not need a study permit to enter Canada.
 However, if you think you may want to extend your studies to more than six months after you arrive in Canada, it is a good idea to apply for a study permit.
-Please consult Citizenship and Immigration Canada for more information.
+Please consult Immigration, Refugees and Citizenship Canada for more information.

 How late can I apply for a program?